 Day 2 / Hour 9

 I added white highlights to the clouds, finishing them off.
-Next I started with the horizon and distant land features.
-Notice that I did not paint where my big trees were going to be placed.
+Next, I started with the horizon and distant land features.
+Notice that I did not paint where my big trees were going.

 Day 2 / Hour 12

-My focus was on just on midlands and fields, again painting around the areas where my big trees and closeup details will be placed.
-On the left side I painted foliage right down to the house, I will change this in future sessions.
+My focus was on just on midlands and fields, again painting around the areas reserved for my big trees and closeup details.
+On the left side, I painted foliage right down to the house; I will change this in future sessions.

 Day 3 / Hour 15

 Big day!
 First I expanded the field directly in front of the house which opened up that area more.
 The house does not feel so hidden behind the trees and shrubs anymore.
 Also, the road now follows an "S" shape from the foreground to the house.
-Next I began to lay down some of the foreground details.
-The fields and road are detailed more, the big trees on the right and left are added.
-I made a small adjustment from the original composition to the tree arrangement on the right, I added a thick bushy tree to the far right that appears slightly in front of the two taller trees that are reaching out into the sky.
+Next, I began to lay down some of the foreground details.
+The fields and road are detailed, and I added the big trees on the right and left.
+I made a small adjustment from the original composition to the tree arrangement on the right, and I added a thick bushy tree to the far right that appears slightly in front of the two taller trees that are reaching out into the sky.

 Day 3 / Hour 16

 Today I focused on the group of trees to the right.
 I added the leaves to the two taller trees while also painting in the light patterns on the tree trunks.
-Highlights were added to the bushy tree on the far right and the road what detailed more.
+I added highlights to the bushy tree on the far right, and the road received detail.

 Day 3 / Hour 17

 Composition Change!
-I decided to add a very large, close, tree on the right that had branched the extended out and overhang the left side of the painting.
+I decided to add a huge, close, tree on the right that had branches that extended out and overhang the left side of the painting.
 Notice that at this point I only painted the trunk itself.
 I did begin to paint in the shadows from all these trees on the right side, notice the ground underneath the trees.